SCUBA Dive Sites

-Named for a former Danish sugar plantation and a one time home to a shrimp farm
+Named for a former Danish sugar plantation and a one time home to a

-the deepest water closet to shore in the Caribbean.
+This area has the deepest water closet to shore in the Caribbean.

 Two moorings can be found on this wall site.
 Known for its colorful

 tube and rope sponges, sea fans and gorgonians, the gradual sloping

 reef has innumerable ledges and crevices that often shelter orange spotted

 fish.
 Following the pipeline downward, which makes for an easy navigation

 tool, you can observe the wonder of sea anemones and purple pederson

 5. The Pavilions:

 Beautiful wall dive east of Cane Bay.
-Lots of hard and soft corals, schools of
+Lots of hard and soft corals,

-sand and coral, great for beginner and advanced.
+coral.
+Plateau with sand and coral, great for beginner and advanced.

-coral and decorated with yellow headed Jawfish
+coral and decorated with yellow headed Jawfish and spaghetti worms,

-species of butterfly fish.
+of butterfly fish.
 Watch for the rare pipefish and seahorses.
 This dive

 is known for its abundance of marine life.